EricCarrGH/BASICProjects/Snow/README.md

 REM CLEAR CURSOR, SOURCE BUFFER INDEX LOCATIONS FOR 3 SNOWFLAKE TYPES 4 POKE 94,0:POKE 752,1:W=ADR(C4$):E=57606:A=806:B=506:C=6:D=121

 REM THE SNOWFALL MAGIC HAPPENS HERE!
-COPY 192 BYTES FROM THE BUFFER TO THE THREE ROWS OF CHARSETS 5 C1$=B$(A,A+191):A=A-1+(A=801)*191:C2$=B$(B,B+191):B=B-2+(B=402)*190:C3$=B$(C,C+191):C=C-3+(C=3)*192
+COPY 192 BYTES FROM THE BUFFER TO EACH OF THE THREE ROWS OF CHARSETS 5 C1$=B$(A,A+191):A=A-1+(A=801)*191:C2$=B$(B,B+191):B=B-2+(B=402)*190:C3$=B$(C,C+191):C=C-3+(C=3)*192

 REM ON FIRST RUN, INITIALIZE.
 SLOWLY GROW SNOW AT BOTTOM OF SCREEN